 Assessing Your Risk Tolerance

 Why do you grow potatoes?
-If you are a casual grower of one or two varieties and it isn’t a big deal to you if you introduce a disease that permanently reduces the quality of your potatoes, then you can probably save some money growing potatoes from the grocery store.
+If you are a casual grower and it isn’t a big deal to you if you introduce a disease that permanently reduces the quality of your potatoes, then you can probably save some money growing potatoes from the grocery store.
 Most people who do this get away with it.
 There are plenty of people out there who have been growing potatoes that they bought at the grocery store for a decade.
 If you are a more serious grower and potatoes are a big part of your harvest that you depend on or you have a bunch of different varieties with different levels of disease resistance, then you will probably want to be more careful.
 An annual or at least biennial purchase of certified seed is probably a good investment for you.
 If you are a collector or breeder with rare or irreplaceable potatoes, then even certified seed might not be safe enough for you, or at least you might need to partition what you grow into different plots or fields to try to reduce exposure between varieties.

 Reducing the Risk